Discover more from Tech World With Milan Newsletter

 Along with the suggestions above, there are a few more that could be helpful to everyone:

 Revise the daily schedule the night before or immediately in the morning.
-Here I rank my list and select the one big task I want to achieve tomorrow.
+Here, I rank my list and select the one big task I want to achieve tomorrow.
 Of course, there could be more tasks, but the fewer you have, the better.

 Automate everything you can.
 Try to use different tools to automate everything you can, especially repetitive tasks.

 Timeboxing.
 If TODO lists or GTD don’t work for you, try timeboxing.
 It is a calendar-based system.
-If you have something to do, take some time, e.g., four h, and put it on the calendar.
+If you have something to do, take some time, e.g., four hours, and put it on the calendar.
 Try to bundle similar tasks together, reducing the amount of context switching needed between tasks.

 Try Time-blocking.
 Try to divide your calendar by specific tasks, which enable you to be more intentional and avoid distractions.
 This means you can have fixed or flexible, as well as ad-hoc tasks inside.